SOFTS-Raw sugar gains amid worries over supply prospects in India, Brazil

 * ICE New York cocoa speculators increased their net short position by 5,103 contracts to 14,149 in the week to Nov.
 29, data showed.

-(Reporting by Maytaal Angel; Additional reporting by Rajendra Jadhav in Mumbai; editing by David Evans)
+(Reporting by Marcelo Teixeira and Maytaal Angel; Additional reporting by Rajendra Jadhav in Mumbai; editing by David Evans and Maju Samuel)

 ((marcelo.teixeira@tr.com; +1 332 220 8062; Reuters Messaging: marcelo.teixeira.thomsonreuters.com@reuters.net - https://twitter.com/tx_marcelo))